 With billions of emails being sent globally every day, competition for the inbox is more aggressive than ever.

-There has always been some debate as to which reputation is more important, IP or domain.
+There has always been some debate as to which is more important, IP reputation or domain reputation.
 While both your IP and domain reputation can impact your deliverability, domain reputation is key to delivery success.
-Many email senders think that their Email Service Provider (ESP) can pull strings, make changes, and influence delivery and placement at mailbox providers.
+Many email senders think that their mail server or Email Service Provider (ESP) can pull strings, make changes, and influence delivery and placement at mailbox providers.

 That is simply not the case.